-This material has been provided for informational purposes only and should not be construed as investment advice or a recommendation of any particular investment product, strategy, investment manager or account arrangement, and should not serve as a primary basis for investment decisions.
+This material has been provided for informational purposes only and should not be construed manager or account arrangement, and should not serve as a primary basis for investment decisions.
 Prospective investors should consult a legal, tax or financial professional in order to determine whether any investment product, strategy or service is appropriate for their particular circumstances.

 Franklin Templeton holds the majority of The Alcentra Group (or "Alcentra"), which is comprised of the following affiliated companies: Alcentra Ltd. and Alcentra NY, LLC.
 Alcentra NY, LLC is registered with the U.S. Securities & Exchange Commission under the Investment Advisers Act of 1940.
+Alcentra Ltd. Is registered with the U.S. Securities & Exchange Commission under the Investment Advisers Act of 1940 and registered with the U.S. Securities & Exchange Commission under the Investment Advisers Act of 1940.
 Alcentra Ltd. Is registered with the U.S. Securities & Exchange Commission under the Investment Advisers Act of 1940 with respect to its US clients.
 Alcentra Ltd is authorized and regulated by the Financial Conduct Authority - Registration number 196845 - and regulated by the Securities Exchange Commission with respect to its US clients - Registration number 801-74223.